LIFEHUBBER

 GitHub subproject inside norma-core

-The public reference point is a hardware subdirectory in the norma-core repository with design and project materials.
+Public materials are available through a hardware subdirectory in the norma-core repository with design and project materials.

 Why it matters